-Securing clients or closing a deal is has a vital impact on your freelance business.
+Securing clients or closing a deal with your client has a vital impact on your freelance business.
 Some designers are pretty good at work, but when it comes to closing a deal for a project, they cut a sorry figure and turn out to be on the losing end.
 It all comes down to the communication skill and fortunately; there are some really simple things that can be employed to make yourself more effective at securing the deal you are aiming for.
-Our article today aims at those few tips that can help you communicate your way through securing the deal.
+Our article today aims at those few tips that can help you communicate your way through securing the deal with your client.

 The Client Needs Attention: